renatop7/keycash-backend-challenge-renato-parreira/README.md

-# Desafio Keycash
+# Challenge Keycash

-O desafio consistia em construir uma API REST para CRUD de imóveis para venda.
+The challenge consisted in building a REST API for CRUD of real estates for sale.

 ---

-## Stack utilizado
+## Stack used

 - Node.js@LTS
 - npm@7.\*